wenqifu/wenqifu.github.io/_pages/about.md

   - /about.html
 ---

 I'm Qifu (Danny) Wen.
-I spent my childhood in Shanghai and Berkely, California.
+I spent my childhood in Shanghai and Berkeley, California.
 Although I love playing basketball, I admit I'm not the best at it.

 After earning a Bachelor's degree in Mathematics from NYU Shanghai, I continued my academic journey at Boston University, where I am currently pursuing a Master's degree in Computer Science.